1Zaknafein/Poker-game/README.md

 the game.
 To ensure high performance, multithreading is used for client side as well, but only two threads are used; GUI and handler thread.

+## Things not yet implemented

+- Player account system and saving data
+- use of voice commands and webcams

 ## Usage requirements